textbrowser/qup/README.md

 Qup, pronounced cup, is software maintenance simplified.
 Building and preparing numerous releases is boring and time-consuming.
 If a software release includes a single change, why download an entire bundle?
-Why create and entire bundle?
+Why create an entire bundle?

 Developers:
 <ol>